rune/rune/docs/docs/publishing/best-practices.md

 ### Avoid Loading Bars and Calling `Rune.initClient()` Prematurely {#avoid-progress-bars-and-calling-runeinitclient-prematurely}

 Rune shows an animation while your game is loading.
-It can be confusing if there's another progress bar in your game itself.
-To avoid this, wait with calling `Rune.initClient()` until your game has fully completed loading.
+It's a smoother player experience to only have one progress bar to load your game.
+Avoid having a loading screen in your game by waiting with calling `Rune.initClient()` until your game has fully completed loading.

 ### Gameplay Should not be Affected by Screen Size {#gameplay-should-not-be-affected-by-screen-size}